 Types of Feedback and Their Purposes

-This chapter provides a clear overview of the the types of feedback, their purposes, and when to use them.
+This resource developed by a school district in Minnesota provides a clear overview of the the types of feedback, their purposes, and when to use them.